-In this article we take a look at the vintage light bulb and its prominence today in the field of interior design.
+In this article we take a look at the vintage light bulbs and its prominence today in the field of interior design.
 Whether it is in an old building or a contemporary home, there is no denying that lighting is a necessity, whatever your style preferences.
-Throughout the last decade or so, the use of vintage interior lighting has become more and more frequently used.
+Throughout the last decade or so, the use of vintage lighting has become more and more frequently used.
 The incorporation of vintage light bulbs creates an industrial, factory like ambiance which can be seen in the majority of the photos selected in this article.
 Read on to discover the origin of vintage lighting, what it consists of, how this is contrasted in modern design and its prominence in an industrial field.

 The origin of vintage lighting